Manufacturing center Yiwu, in eastern Zhejiang province, produces 90% of China’s Christmas decorations and 60% of the whole world’s.

 Most of the orders from Europe and America are sent out by September, and by the time December rolls around they’re just supplying domestic demand.

-Despite the amount of time he spends making Christmas happen for people around the world, Little Wei has no idea what the holiday means.
+Despite the amount of time he spends making Christmas happen for people around the world, the younger Wei has no idea what the holiday means.
 He hazards a guess: “Maybe it's foreigners’ New Year?”

 The Weis don’t wear Santa hats to get into the holiday spirit, but to keep the red power out of their hair.